skelton-group/Phonopy-Spectroscopy/README.md

 Phonopy-Spectroscopy is a project to add the capability to simulate vibrational spectra to the Phonopy code.[[1](#Ref1)]

-The software package consists of a Python module, `SpectroscoPy`, along with a set of command-line scripts for working with output from Phonopy and VASP.
+The software package consists of a Python module, `spectroscopy`, along with a set of command-line scripts for working with output from Phonopy and VASP.

 ## Features